duterte/Clone-Project-Proxy/README.md

 ### app.config.json

-app.config.json is the app configuration and settings by just modifying value of each property you can fine tune the settings of the applications
+app.config.json is the app configuration and settings by just.
+This implementation is better than modifying source code everytime you need to change some feature or functionality

 **app.config.json has the following property and value**